prose/prose/_posts/help/2012-06-20-prose-for-writers.md

 ![Invite collaborators](http://prose.io/images/screenshots/prose-for-writers/share.png)

-So if you or some of your collaborators makes a change, it will immediately be visible.
+So if you or some of your collaborators make a change, it will immediately be visible.
 Just point them to the appropriate URL for either editing, or viewing the document.

 - `http://prose.io/#prose/documents/blob/master/articles/hello-world.md`
 - `http://prose.io/#prose/documents/edit/master/articles/hello-world.md`